top of page

 We are not idiots who cannot ski, hiding behind tools and clever words.

-Between us, Steve and Seb have more than 50 years of experience in skiing, fitting, testing, falling, learning, making mistakes, breaking bones and getting back up again.
+Within our team, there are more than 50 years of skiing, fitting, testing, falling, learning, making mistakes, breaking bones and getting back up again.

 We know the mountain.